Sylt

 At the time of the highest water level during the flood, these concrete blocks almost disappear underneath the water surface.
 The next image is a combination of different exposure values to express the power of the incoming tide.

 Without wind, the sea is so calm at low tide that you don’t want to imply anything violent to it anymore.
 To capture the calm of the low tide water I needed 30s of exposure time.
 However, the Moon would become blurred at that value.
-So combined two shots into one picture.
+So I combined two shots into one picture.

 Weather change is associated with stronger wind and light changes.
-This situation is often felt on the island in rather pleasant way.
+This situation is often felt on the island in a rather pleasant way.

 I like to make things visible the naked eye isn't able to see.
 That's part of my profession as a radiologist, too.